Leadership

 Commanding Officer

-TaRail A. Vernon Captain, Nurse Corps, U.S. Navy
+Heather A. Shattuck, Nurse Corps, U.S. Navy

 Executive Officer